 In 2003, the Foundation adopted a SIMPLE-IRA plan which covers all employees from their hire date.
-The Foundation matches each employee's elective deferral on a dollar-for-dollar basis up to 3% of the employee's compensation or other defined limits.
-A matching contribution of \$21,570 was made to the SIMPLE-IRA plan for the eight months ended August 31, 2015.
+The Foundation matches each employee's elective deferral on a dollar-for-dollar basis up to 3-5% of the employee's compensation or other defined limits, based on length of employment.
+A matching contribution of \$38,185 was made to the SIMPLE-IRA plan for the year ended August 31, 2016.